 (Our 18 year old carver.)
 Tristin is also a track star.
 He won medals in the District Meet this year which took him to the State Competition!

 Caleb is a retired fire fighter turned carver.

 Ryan is the performing artist for Sculptures In Motion.
 He has been sculpting professionally since 2006.
 He is one of the youngest amongst his competitors, yet he is a force to be reckoned with.
 Ryan has been making a name for himself throughout the world, competing all over North America and Europe.

-Ryan has always displayed artistic abilities ever since he was just a child.
+Ryan displayed artistic abilities ever since he was just a child.
 He was introduced to chainsaw carving just shortly after turning 16.
-Ryan became hooked to the art.
-After graduating from Reedsport High School in 2007.
-He began carving full time and began to attend more competitions.
+Ryan became hooked on the art.
+After graduating from Reedsport High School in 2007. he began carving full time and began to attend more competitions.

-Ryan had worked under Mark Colp during the winters of 2007 through 2011 learning more of the trade.
+Ryan worked under Mark Colp during the winters of 2007 through 2011 learning more of the trade.
 Working with Colp has been a huge benefit not only to Ryan's sculpting career.
-In 2009 just at the age of 20, Ryan was invited to represent Husqvarna.
+In 2009 just at the age of 20, Ryan was invited to represent Husqvarna, a power equipment company.